 Skip to Content

-Read More about The Book of Chameleons: Allegory Explained
+Read More about The Man Without Qualities: Allegory Explained

-Read More about The Enchanted April (Allegory Explained)
+Read More about The River Between: Allegory Explained

 Giorgio Bassani’s “The Garden of the Finzi-Continis” is a historical novel that chronicles the relationships between the narrator and the children of the Finzi-Contini family from the rise of Benito Mussolini until the start of World War II.
 The novel is set in Ferrara, Italy, and follows the lives of the Finzi-Continis, an aristocratic Jewish …